emg36/wagtailgmaps/README.md

 ``` $ pip install wagtailgmaps```

-add wagtailgmaps to your `settings.py` in the INSTALLED_APPS section:
+add wagtailgmaps to your `settings.py` in the INSTALLED_APPS section before!!! wagtail.wagtailadmin:

 ```
 ...
-    'modelcluster',
     'wagtailgmaps',
-    'wagtail.contrib.wagtailsitemaps',
+...
+    'wagtail.wagtailadmin',
 ...
 ```